 Functional Neurological Disorder refers to a problem with the functioning of the nervous system in a structurally normal brain.
-Functional symptoms are understood to be caused by a deficit in the brain’s ability to correctly send and receive messages form the nervous system though not due to an organic disease.
+Functional symptoms are understood to be caused by a deficit in the brain’s ability to correctly send and receive messages from the nervous system, though not caused by an organic disease.
 In layman’s terms we could say ‘the hardware works but the software doesn’t.’.

 So, what exactly is a Functional Neurological Disorder?